 In the UK, 42% of electricity came from renewables in 2020, more than fossil fuels for the first time ever and up from only 7% in 2010.
-This will continue to increase - National Grid forecasts that by 2030 renewables will account for 80% of electricity generation, with the grid being zero carbon by 2035.
+This is only a start and will need to rapidly increase.
+National Grid forecasts that by 2030 renewables will account for 80% of electricity generation, with the grid being zero carbon by 2035.
 National Grid believe that by 2025 they will be able to cope with periods of zero carbon generation on the grid.